Is Silver in Short Supply? Silver Demand vs. Supply

 Solar cells, or photovoltaic cells, have become an increasingly large portion of silver’s industrial demand.
-About 20% of silver’s industrial demand is now made up of demand from photovoltaics, up from 13% in 2011.
+About 20% of silver’s industrial demand consists of photovoltaics, up from 13% in 2011.
 That’s about a 40% overall increase, and with solar energy playing an increasingly important part in green energy initiatives, demand for silver from the solar industry should only continue to increase.

-In places like California, which has now required solar panels for all new residential construction, those types of measures will naturally lead to an increase in silver demand.
+In places like California, which now requires solar panels for all new residential construction, those types of measures will naturally lead to an increase in silver demand.
 Worldwide, the number of rooftop home solar systems is projected to double by 2024.
 Conservative estimates expect total solar panel power production worldwide to more than triple by 2030.
 And some analysts are even expecting total solar energy production to increase 20-fold by 2030.
-All of that will require a huge amount of silver to make it happen.
+All of that will require a huge amount of silver to make solar panel production happen.

 Obviously silver, like gold, is heavily used to make jewelry.
-Nearly 20% of silver’s demand comes from the jewelry industry and, while that can fluctuate from year to year, the long-term trend has generally been positive, with demand last year nearly 25% higher than it was in 2011.
+Nearly 20% of silver’s demand comes from the jewelry industry and, while that can fluctuate from year to year, the long-term trend has generally been positive, with demand in 2019 nearly 25% higher than it was in 2011.
+And even with dramatically higher silver prices in 2020, jewelry demand for silver in 2020 is expected to be 16% higher than it was in 2011.